MridhiniMR/sdn-flow-table-analyzer/README.md

 ## System Architecture

-The system consists of a Ryu controller connected to multiple Open vSwitch instances in a Mininet topology.
+The system consists of a centralized Ryu controller connected to multiple Open vSwitch instances in a Mininet topology.

 * Switches forward unknown packets to the controller using **Packet-In** messages
 * The controller processes packets and installs flow rules
-* Flow statistics are periodically collected from switches
+* Flow statistics are periodically collected
-* The controller enforces traffic policies centrally
+* Policies such as blocking are enforced centrally

 ---